mvcds/my-library/domain-driven-design/quotes/Useful models seldom lie on the surface.md

 > Useful [[Domain Model]] seldom lie on the surface

-When the author started the real version of [[6 - Shipping Example]], he thought that the model would be about tracing the itinerary of cargo.
+When the author started the real version of [[1 - Shipping Example]], he thought that the [[model]] would be about tracing the itinerary of cargo.

 By the end, the model had evolved to trace the paper trail of the warehouses that would hold the cargo instead.